Compact Online Reference Encyclopedia (CORE)

 Because Compacts are statutes and contracts, courts interpret interstate Compacts in the same manner as interpreting ordinary statutes and by applying contract law principles.
 PRACTICE NOTE: No court has explained when to apply statutory construction…

-In addition to civil rights lawsuits, offenders (and others) sometimes file tort claims related to conduct arising under the Compact.
-In many cases some form of immunity will apply, and questions related to immunity will generally turn on the state law of…
+In addition to civil rights lawsuits, supervised individuals (and others) sometimes file tort claims related to conduct arising under the Compact.
+In many cases, some form of immunity will apply, and questions related to immunity will generally turn on…

 Under the doctrine of sovereign immunity, the government may not be sued without its consent.
 The concept flows from the common-law notion that the “the king can do no wrong” and that a lawsuit could not be brought against him in his own courts.
 Through…